 A relationship that continues to pay

 Equity investment is rarely a one-off.
 In fact, most businesses who grow substantially off the back of their first investment will create new targets and seek further financing.
-And a good relationship with an investor can help the business secure further rounds of funding.
+And a good relationship with an investor can help your business secure further rounds of funding.

-Doing the work up front
+Doing the work upfront

-“You need to make sure your personalities match and you can get on with this person,” James Bedford, Head of Investor Partnerships at Tech Nation explains, “you need to be able to have a board meeting – which might be difficult – and then be able to go for a beer after.”
+“You need to make sure your personalities match and you can get on with this person,” says James Bedford, Head of Investor Partnerships at Tech NationLink opens in a new windowLink opens in a new window.
+“You need to be able to have a board meeting – which might be difficult – and then go for a beer after.”